rdegges/rdegges-blog/articles/2014/my-experience-as-a-new-developer-evangelist.md

+---
-Title: My Experience as a New Developer Evangelist
+title: "My Experience as a New Developer Evangelist"
-Date: 2014-02-22
-Tags: startups, programming, personal development
+date: "2014-02-22"
+tags: ["startups", "programming", "personal development"]
+slug: "my-experience-as-a-new-developer-evangelist"
-Summary: Reflections and thoughts about my first three weeks as a Developer Evangelist at Stormpath.
+description: "Reflections and thoughts about my first three weeks as a Developer Evangelist at Stormpath."
+---

 ![Blah Sketch][]